third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 ## Go forth and bind keys

-I found this pattern to be super useful and helps keep the muscle memory intact and useful across keyboards, and I hope you do to! 🫡
+I found this pattern to be super useful and helps keep the muscle memory intact across keyboards, and I hope you'll give it a shot! 💪🏻